-Scenario: SM01 1_Test_Scenario_1 Requirements addressed SM_01_FR01: Bin Picking: The platform must ensure secure part recognition and handle position determination (no component destruction) SM_01_FR02: Camera: Must ensure recognition of black parts in black trays SM_01_FR03: Bin picking: The application should provide a sufficiently short cycle time SM_01_FR04: Bin Picking: The application must ensure error-free component assignment / QR code read KPIs KPI_SM_01_2: Different types of sensors' data to be analysed (> 10) KPI_SM_01_3: System reaction in emergency cases (< 0,5 sec) KPI_SM_01_4: ADAS supply chain improvement: accuracy (> 30 %) KPI_SM_01_5: Cost and time reduction (> 20%) Prerequisites Facility conditions at the Ingolstadt location due to the historical structural development of the production and logistics areas present challenges and limitations in the implementation of automated material transport.
+Scenario: SM01 Test_Scenario_1 Requirements • SM 01 FR01: Bin Picking: The platform must ensure secure part addressed recognition and handle position determination (no component destruction) • SM 01 FR02: Camera: Must ensure recognition of black parts in black trays • SM 01 FR03: Bin picking: The application should provide a sufficiently short cycle time • SM 01 FR04: Bin Picking: The application must ensure error-free component assignment / QR code read KPIs • KPI_SM_01_2: Different types of sensors' data to be analysed a 10 • KPI_SM_01_3: System reaction in emergency cases (< 0,5 see) • KPI_SM_01_4: ADAS supply chain improvement: accuracy (> 90 %) • KPI_SM_01_5: Cost and time reduction (> 20%) Prerequisites Facility conditions at the Ingolstadt location due to the historical structural development of the production and logistics areas present challenges and limitations in the implementation of automated material transport.
 Innovative and intelligent solutions are being sought.
 There is a well-organized process flow in place, which allows the full automation of material supply.
-The implementation and evaluation of the NEMO solution comprise several development phases and complexity steps.
-The NEMO platform should be installed and configured.
+The implementation and evaluation of the NEMO solution comprise several development phases and complexity steps The NEMO platform should be installed and configured.
 Users are allowed to be registered and signed in with relevant access.
-USER_1 uploads their Smart Industry App in NEMO, available for deployment and access as NEMO partner.
-USER_2 should be registered as NEMO cluster provider, having provided its resources only through NEMO.
-FL training should be supported for at least one ML task in the Smart Industry application.
+USER_I uploads their Smart Industry App in NEMO, available for deployment and access as NEMO partner.
+USER_2 should be registered as NEMO cluster provider, having provided its its resources only through NEVO EL training should be supported for at least one ML task in the Smart Industry. application.
 The clusters should be configured appropriately to be integrated into NEMO resources and be able to run local training tasks as FL participants.
-The USER_1 should be able to initiate an FL training task.
-Also, 1 user is registered as meta-OS Provider (ADMIN).
-Test steps Step-by-step implementation of the trial: Automatic component removal from storage Automatic component provision to AGV Extension to backend materials (optional) On the Nemo platform there are a few steps to test: Workload registration USER_1 signs in NEMO as meta-OS consumer.
-USER_1 uploads their application into NEMO and is notified about the result.
-As soon as the upload is successful, it will be available for third parties to deploy and use it.
-USER_1 enables and configures the plugin that allows FL training to be initiated for an ML task in their application.
-USER_1 visualizes lifecycle data and credits through the NEMO dashboard.
+The USER 1 should be able to initiate an FL training task.
+Also, 1 user is registered as neta QS Provider (ADMIN).
+Test steps Step-by-step implementation of the trial: F ~ Automatic component removal from storage 2.
+Automatic component provision to AGV 3.
+Extension to backend materials (optional) On the Nemo platform there are a few steps to test: Workload registration 1.
+USER 1 signs in NEMO as meta-OS consumer.
+Y 2.
+USER 1 uploads their application into NEMO and is notified about the result.
+3. As soon as the upload is successful, it will be available for third parties to deploy and use it.
+4. USER_1 enables and configures the plugin that allows FL training to be initiated for an ML task in their application.
+5. USER_I visualizes lifecycle data and credits through the NEMO dasnboard.

-Document name: NEMO Living Labs use cases evaluation results - Initial version 62 of 116 Reference: D5.3 Dissemination: PU Version: 13.0 Status: Final
+Document name: NEMO Living Labs use case Page: 62 of 116 Reference: D5.3 Dissemination: PU Version: 13.0 Status: Final